SLIG 2023 (Virtual)

 Karen Stanbary, MA, LCSW, CG

-Back by popular demand, this course is designed to deconstruct, and study researcher decisions, strategies, and methodologies employed in the correlation of documentary and genetic evidence to establish proven genealogical conclusions.
+ALL NEW CASE STUDIES!
+This course is designed to deconstruct, and study researcher decisions, strategies, and methodologies employed in the correlation of documentary and genetic evidence to establish proven genealogical conclusions.
 Examples include all new case studies suitable for publication, research reports, and proof summaries/arguments useful in a Kinship Determination Project (KDP).
 The research problems are all long-standing genealogical brick walls that could not be solved without the skillful use of DNA and documentary sources.
-We will focus on a variety of strategies to meet the newly minted DNA-related standards and the Genealogical Proof Standard.
+We will focus on a variety of strategies to meet the DNA-related standards and the Genealogical Proof Standard.